msupply-foundation/conforma-server/documentation/API.md

 Sets the verification record at `<uniqueid>` to `true` and triggers configured Action.
 Used for verification via email, etc. See [Create Verification Action](List-of-Action-plugins.md) for more info.

+#### File download endpoint:

+GET: `/file?id=<uniqueId>`

+Usage: `GET` request with file database id as a URL query parameter.

+This is a public endpoint, but files all have a long uniqueId which should prevent unauthorized access.s
 ---
 ### Authenticated endpoints